-The positivity of typical stem cell markers increased from P1.
-Particularly, CD90 showed high positivity in all passages and CD45 was exceptionally low after the selection of CD45- cells in the primary culture.
-The levels of the CD90 marker remained within those recommended for cultures to be considered as heterogeneous populations of stem cells derived from rat bone marrow.
-CD29, especially from P2, maintained high values and CD146 from P3 presented medium positivity values from P3.
-Because of the above findings, in passages four and five it can be considered that, due to the expression of CD90, CD29, CD146 markers (Table 1) those populations meet the stem criteria.
-Regarding CD71 and CD106 markers (Table 1), although they presented positivity, such positivity is considered low.
+The positivity of the typical stem cell markers increased from P1, especially CD90 showed high positivity in all passages evaluated and CD45 was exceptionally low after selection of CD45-cells in the primary culture.
+The value of the CD90 marker was maintained within those recommended for the cultures to be considered as heterogeneous populations of stem cells derived from rat bone marrow; CD29, especially from P2, maintained high values and CD146 from P3 presented medium positivity values from P3.
+Due to the above, in passages four and five it can be considered that due to the expression of the markers CD90, CD29, CD146 (Table 1) said populations meet the stem criteria.
+Regarding the markers CD71 and CD106 (Table 1), although they present positivity, said positivity is considered low.

-TABLE 1 Expression of stem cell markers.
+Expression of stem cell markers.
 Positive for CD90, CD29 and CD146 is found.
 There was no expression for CD71 and CD106.
 The depletion of the CD45+ populations in the primary culture made it possible to reduce this marker in the passages evaluated.
-The growth efficiency in CFU-F was also determined in the evaluated passages.
+The growth efficiency in CFU- E was also determined in the evaluated passages